How to Make a Pretty Brooch Pin Bracelet

 How to Keep Your Stretch Bracelet From Breaking

-It’s true that stretchy bracelets can wear out over time but there are a few things you can do to extend the life of your bracelets when making and wearing them.
+Stretchy bracelets can indeed wear out over time but there are a few things you can do to extend the life of your bracelets when making and wearing them.

 • Use three overhand knots and add a bead of G-S Hypo Cement on the knot.
 More on that below.